-Many homeowners never think about their electrical system until something goes wrong.
-Flickering lights, overloaded sockets, tripping fuse boards and outdated wiring are often signs that the existing installation is struggling to cope with modern demand.
-Understanding what a standard electrical service includes can help you make informed decisions before small issues become expensive problems.
+Many homeowners never think about their electrical installation until something goes wrong.
+Flickering lights, overloaded sockets, repeatedly tripping fuse boards and ageing wiring are often warning signs that the system is struggling to handle modern electrical usage.

 What Is Considered a Standard Electrical Service for a House?

-A standard electrical service refers to the complete infrastructure responsible for safely delivering electricity throughout a property.
-In the UK, most residential homes operate on a single-phase 230V electrical supply connected through the national grid.
+In the UK, most residential homes operate using a single-phase 230V electrical supply connected through the national grid.

 • Incoming electrical supply and meter